A Guide To Green Gemstones

 640px Chrysoberyl 21142

-There are many different varieties of chrysoberyl, with the most well-known being the chatoyant “cat’s eye” chrysoberyl and color-changing alexandrite.
-However, ordinary chrysoberyl is a brown to yellow, yellow-green, or green stone with a transparent to translucent diaphaneity.
+There are many different varieties of chrysoberyl, with the most well-known being the chatoyant “cat’s eye” chrysoberyl and color-changing alexandrite, both of which are highly valued green crystals.
+However, ordinary chrysoberyl is a brown to yellow, yellow-green, or green stone with a transparent to translucent diaphaneity (meaning light can pass through it).

 An exceptionally hard gemstone with a score of 8.5 out of 10 on the Mohs scale, a well-cut chrysoberyl makes an attractive and practical green gem for everyday wear.